smastrom/react-email-autocomplete/README.md

 ## :art: Styling

-The component renders a `div` with a very simple DOM structure:
+The component renders a `div` with a very simple structure:

 ```js
 Wrapper — div